Distance in the Ellipticity Graph: Definitions and Supporting Results

 \begin{note} It is clear that we can recover $\Gamma$ from $\hat\Gamma$ by taking the positive edges of $\hat\Gamma$ and restricting $o$, $t$, and $\mu$ appropriately.
 Therefore, we will occasionally abuse notation and refer to $\hat\Gamma$ as $\Gamma$. \end{note}

-\begin{dfn}[\cite{km}] A \emph{nontrivial path} $p$ in $\Gamma$ is a finite sequence of edges of $\hat\Gamma$ such that the terminus of each edge is the origin of the next edge.
+\begin{dfn} A \emph{nontrivial path} $p$ in $\Gamma$ is a finite sequence of edges of $\hat\Gamma$ such that the terminus of each edge is the origin of the next edge.
 We define $o(p)$ and $t(p)$ naturally.
 The label $\mu(p)$ is the word over the alphabet $\Sigma$ constructed by writing the labels of the edges of $p$ in order.
 Note that $\mu(p)$ is not necessarily freely reduced.
+We let $\overline{\mu(p)}$ denote the corresponding freely reduced word.

 A \emph{trivial path} $p$ is a vertex $v$ of $\Gamma$.
 We have $o(p)=t(p)=v$, and the label of $p$ is the empty word. \end{dfn}

 \begin{notn} If $p$ is a path of $\Gamma$ with $p=e_1e_2\cdots e_k$, then let $\tilde p$ denote the subgraph of $\Gamma$ containing all positive edges corresponding to edges of $p$, as well as the origins and termini of all those edges.
 If $p$ is a trivial path of $\Gamma$ from a vertex $v$ to itself, let $\tilde p$ denote the subgraph of $\Gamma$ containing only the vertex $v$ and no edges. \end{notn}